 - How will you finance your MBA or other graduate business school degree?

 - Do you want to relocate for business school?

-- What location would you like to be at after completing your degree?
+- Where would you like to live after completing your degree?

-B-school will also broaden your horizons and catapult you into a whole new sphere, leading to major career shifts.
-Let’s think about how your professional life will be impacted and what you envision your career to look like in the future.
+Business school broadens your horizons and catapults you into a whole new sphere, leading to major career shifts.
+As you prepare to submit your business school essay and application, think about how your professional life will be impacted and what you envision your future career to look like.

 - What is your career objective?